Madame de Montespan: Affaire des Poisons

 The Affaire des Poisons, which erupted in September 1677, was to be the beginning of the end of the reign of La Montespan.
-Suspicion that Madame de Montespan might be capable of murder or worse began when the King's eye strayed to another beauty, the Duchess of Fontanges.
-Madame de Montespan's relegation to the position of superintendent of the Queen's household as a result brought matters to a head.
-Before any further developments in her romance with the King could occur, Mlle de Fontanges died in 1681.
-Many at the time suspected that she had been poisoned by her rival, although none could prove it.
-It is now believed that Mlle de Fontanges died from natural causes.
+Suspicion that Montespan might be capable of murder began when the King's eye strayed to another beauty, Marie Angélique de Scorailles.
+Before any further developments in her romance with the King could occur, Marie Angélique died in 1681 from natural causes.
+Nevertheless, numerous rumors began circulating that she had been poisoned by her rival.

 Long assumed to have been involved in the infamous Affaire des Poisons, Madame de Montespan has never been conclusively implicated.
-Gabriel Nicolas de La Reynie, Paris' first Lieutenant General of Police and the chief judge of the court, before whom the famous poisoning cases were brought, heard testimony that placed Madame de Montespan's first visits to the so-called witch Catherine Monvoisin, known as La Voisin, in 1665.
+Gabriel Nicolas de la Reynie, Paris' first Lieutenant General of Police and the chief judge of the court, before whom the famous poisoning cases were brought, heard testimony that placed Madame de Montespan's first visits to the so-called witch Catherine Monvoisin, known as La Voisin, in 1665.
 In 1666, Madame de Montespan supposedly went so far as to allow a priest, Étienne Guibourg, to perform a black mass over her nude body in a blood-soaked ceremony, which also, allegedly, included infant sacrifice.
 Whatever the truth in these allegations, in July 1667, Madame de Montespan became the king's new mistress even though Louise de La Vallière was carrying his child, Louis de Bourbon, comte de Vermandois.

-In addition to seeking Louis' love, some charged Madame de Montespan with also conspiring to kill him, but inconsistencies in this testimony suggest that the royal mistress was innocent of these charges.
+In addition to seeking Louis' love, court gossip accused Madame de Montespan with also conspiring to kill him, but inconsistencies in this testimony suggest that the royal mistress was innocent of these charges.
 However, suspicion was thrown onto Madame de Montespan because the name of her maid, Mlle Desœillets, was frequently mentioned in connection with La Voisin in the evidence brought before the Chambre Ardente.

-Indeed, if anyone was attempting to kill the king, it was more likely Claude de Vin des Œillets, who had an illegitimate child fathered but not publicly acknowledged by Louis.
-Presumably, the maid resented the loss of Louis' attention.

-Olympia Mancini, Countess of Soissons, herself a former mistress of the king and well-known intrigante, was also implicated in the conspiracy.

 From the end of 1680 onwards, Louvois, Jean-Baptiste Colbert, and Madame de Maintenon all helped to hush up the affair in order to prevent further scandal about the mother of the king's legitimised children.
-Concerning the king's need to avoid shocking scandal, Police Chief La Reynie said:
+Concerning the king's need to avoid scandal, Police Chief La Reynie said:

 the enormity of their crimes proved their safeguard.